-Subject to HUD approval, BHA will establish a program to facilitate the progression of individuals/families from homelessness - to temporary supportive housing - to permanently affordable housing, via a Section 8 Tenant Based Voucher.
-The intent is to admit 5 individuals from BHA's Single Room Occupancy Program (UA Homes and Erna P. Harris) and an additional 5 households from the Shelter Plus Care Program each calendar year.
+With HUD approval, BHA has established a program to facilitate the progression of individuals/families from homelessness - to temporary supportive housing - to permanently affordable housing, via a Section 8 Housing Choice Voucher.
+The intent is to admit 5 individuals from BHA's Single Room Occupancy Program (UA Homes and Erna P. Harris) and an additional 5 households from the Shelter Plus Care Program each calendar year for 5 years.
 These households must:

-- a.
-Demonstrate lease compliance over the prior 12 month period - b.
-Every household member, 18 or older, must have stable monthly income from employment, self-employment, retirement, CalWorks or Social Security sufficient in total for family to pay BHA's minimum rent of \$50 per month plus any utility allowance c.
+- d.
+Demonstrate lease compliance over the prior 12 month period - e.
+Have stable monthly income from employment, self-employment, retirement, CalWorks, Unemployment, or Social Security/SSI sufficient in total for family to pay BHA's minimum rent of \$50 per month plus any utility allowance - f.
 Attempt to utilize the assistance to rent a unit in Berkeley for 24 months before becoming eligible for portability